nomeata/haskell-for-readers/haskell-for-readers.md

 ```
 This makes it easier for someone reading the code to locate where a certain function is from, and it makes the code more robust against breakage when a new version of the other module starts exporting additional names.
 These would not silently override other names, but cause compiler errors about ambiguous names.

-When including an operator in this list, include it in parenthesis:
+When including an operator in this list, include it in parentheses:
 ```haskell
 import Data.Function ((&), on)
 ```